johnosbb/ReaperProgramming/README.md

 ![image](https://user-images.githubusercontent.com/12407183/192115372-6047bd50-0052-466d-89c4-b1f1631ea2bb.png)

 Four Quarter Notes.
-The second track is a duplicate of the first but shifted forward in time The start and end ppq are identical:
+The second track is a duplicate of the first but shifted forward in time The start and end ppq for both tracks are identical because the position in ppq are relative to the start of the take:

 ```txt
 Note Before: 1 Start: 0.0 End: 960.0 adjustment: 0 duration: 960.0
 Note Before: 2 Start: 960.0 End: 1920.0 adjustment: 0 duration: 960.0